 March 3, 1918

-Spring arrived early to Hester bringing with it hope that the harsh winter had come to an end.
+Spring arrived early in Hester bringing with it hope that the harsh winter had come to an end.
 Union Steel Ballpark overflowed with energized fans.
 The smell of freshly roasted peanuts and hot dogs drifted along a breeze of burning coal and molten pig iron from the steel mill next door.

 On the field, Jake Westin, the Pioneers' ace, stepped into the batter's box and took a couple practice swings.
 Even from this distance, Frank could tell something was missing in those old blues, something that made Jake's eyes look cold and dark.

 Frank had played baseball at Western University, and he hated to admit, in the previous century.
 On a full athletic scholarship, he hit .380 over four years while majoring in business.
-In his senior year, he was defending second base when a runner slid into him, metal spikes impaling his left knee.
+In his senior year, he was defending second base when a runner slid into him, metal spikes impaling his left ankle.
 Pain.
 Blood.
 Fear.
 Teammates carried Frank off the field, loaded him into a horse-drawn beer wagon, and rushed him to Mayview Hospital.
 Eventually he would regain his ability to walk.
 But his dream to play professional baseball had died.

 "This game is an embarrassment."
 The baritone voice came from behind.